Den999/GameStateMachine/README.md

 # GameStateMachine
 Flexible and configurable game state machine for Unity. (finite state machine).
-- Extendable. (supports classes instead of enums)
-- Useful (you don`t need to usubsrcibe, it will be happen automatically)
 - Supports custom game states.
 You can create them!
+- Easy to use (you don`t need to usubsrcibe, it will be happen automatically)
 - No singletons and static classes.

 Use sample: